DeweyHammers/DeweyHammers/README.md

 I'm Dewey Hammers, a full-stack engineer focused on building scalable, high-performance web applications.

-I work primarily with **TypeScript, Next.js, and Node.js**, and enjoy solving real-world problems through clean architecture and efficient systems.
-Most of my work centers around building production-ready applications, improving performance, and creating reliable backend workflows.
+I primarily work with **TypeScript, Next.js, and Node.js**, and enjoy solving real-world problems through clean architecture and efficient systems.
+My work often involves building production-ready applications, optimizing performance, and designing reliable backend workflows.

+I also leverage AI tools like ChatGPT and Gemini to accelerate development, improve code quality, and explore better implementation strategies.

 Outside of coding, I’m a husband and father who enjoys building things that actually get used.